Emergency:

 Robotic surgery is beneficial for physically fit patients, including older individuals and those who are obese.
 However, it may not be suitable for patients with a larger cancer mass, critical illness, or a uterus size exceeding that of a 4-month pregnancy.

 Radiation therapy after undergoing robotic surgery can reduce the risk of disease recurrence in those areas.
-Thus, doctors may give such therapies according to the needs.
+Thus, doctors may give such therapies according to their needs.

 One can expect to return to their normal daily activities within 2-3 weeks post-surgery.